OCHA-DAP/hdx-python-scraper/doc/main.md

         toplevel="global",
     )

-The first parameter of `get_regional_rows` is the Runner object.
-The second is a list of regions.
-The third optional parameter is the `names` of the scrapers to include.
+The first parameter of `get_regional_rows` is a list of regions.
+The second optional parameter is the `names` of the scrapers to include.
 The parameter `level` defaults to "regional" and is the key to use when obtaining the results of the scrapers.

-The first parameter of `get_toplevel_rows` is the Runner object.
-The second optional parameter is the `names` of the scrapers to include.
-The optional parameter `overrides` defines levels to get for specific scrapers, for example for "who_covid", output the data for the level "gho" as "global".
+The first optional parameter of `get_toplevel_rows` is the `names` of the scrapers to include.
+The second optional parameter `overrides` defines levels to get for specific scrapers, for example for "who_covid", output the data for the level "gho" as "global".
 The last parameter `toplevel` defaults to "allregions" and is the key to use when obtaining the results of the scrapers.

     update_regional(
-        outputs,
         regional_rows,
         toplevel_rows=global_rows,
         toplevel_hxltags=additional_global_hxltags,